Guides

 Path of Exile 2: VRAM Usage

 Path of Exile 2 uses up to 9 GB of graphics memory (inclusive of Windows processes) at 4K “Ultra.”
 Reducing the texture quality to “Medium” reduces it to ~6 GB.
-The game is very modest with it’s VRAM usage, especially compared to a certain ARPG competitor Diablo 4 which has horrible VRAM and texture optimization issues.
+The game is very modest with its VRAM usage, especially compared to a certain ARPG competitor, Diablo 4, which has horrible VRAM and texture optimization issues.

 1080p and 1440p leverage over 6-7 GB at the “Ultra” quality settings.
 Enabling upscaling reduces the graphics memory consumption by a very tiny amount. (~200 MB per upscaling level)